hollylawly/travel-planet-crud/README.md

 This application requires users to login.
 To make sure everything is works correctly, you need to [sign up for a free Auth0 account](https://auth0.com/signup).

+Click on "Applications" and then create a new application.
+Name it anything you'd like and select "Regular web app".

+Scroll down and find "Allowed callback URLs".
+Fill this in with the URL you've been using for your application and then add `auth0/callback` to the end.
+E.g. `http://homestead.test/auth0/callback`.

+Fill in the "Logout URL" with just the URL.
+E.g. `http://homestead.test`.

-There are three Auth0 values you'll need to fill in in your `.env` file.
-You can find the in the Auth0 dashboard.
-Check out the [tutorial](https://auth0.com/blog/build-a-laravel-6-app-with-authentication/#Adding-Authentication-to-Your-Laravel-6-0-Application) for more information on where to find them.
+There are three Auth0 values on this page that you'll need to fill in in your `.env` file.
+Check out the [tutorial](https://auth0.com/blog/build-a-laravel-6-app-with-authentication/#Adding-Authentication-to-Your-Laravel-6-0-Application) for more information about this.

 ```
 AUTH0_DOMAIN=your-auth0-domain.auth0.com